craigschlegel/registrations-for-the-events-calendar/readme.txt

 Go to the "Support" tab on the plugin's settings page and follow the link to our support page, setup instructions page, or feature request page.
 == Changelog ==
+= 2.1.1 =
+* New: Shortcode support for displaying the attendee list elsewhere on your site.
+Use the shortcode [rtec-attendee-list event="123"].
+* New: Support for including the attendee list when using the registration form shortcode.
+Use the shortcode [rtec-registration-form event="123" attendeelist=true].
+* Tweak: Changed email validation regular expression to recognize real email addresses that were being marked as invalid.
+* Fix: Changed name of spam honeypot field to avoid browsers automatically filling in a value.

 = 2.1 =
 * New: Generate a unique link for attendees to "unregister" from an event by adding the template {unregister-link} in the confirmation email.
 * New: Setting (and hook) for custom formatting of phone numbers.
 Change format of 10 digit numbers at the bottom of the "Form" tab.
 Read about further customization [here](https://roundupwp.com/faq/format-phone-numbers/).